 - anyone who has an illness, or is taking medicines, which affect their immune system

-- babies under 12 months of age (except during a measles outbreak)
+- pēpi under 12 months of age (except during a measles outbreak)

-- anyone who has experienced a severe allergic reaction (anaphylaxis) to a previous dose of the MMR vaccine
+- tamariki who have had a severe allergic reaction (anaphylaxis) to a previous dose of the MMR vaccine

-- anyone who has received another live vaccine, including chickenpox or BCG, within the previous month
+- tamariki who have had another live vaccine, including chickenpox or BCG, within the previous month

-Delay MMR if your child has a sudden severe illness with high fever (over 38 degrees Celsius).
-The presence of a minor infection is not a reason to delay immunisation.
+Book another time for your child's MMR if they have a sudden severe illness with high fever.
+Having a minor infection is not a reason to delay immunisation.

 If you find out you are pregnant after having MMR immunisation, talk to your family doctor.
 But, research has found no injury to the unborn child when women have had MMR immunisation without realising they were pregnant.